 The bill amends the Sex Offenders Registration Act, specifically section 2, to clarify definitions related to sex offender registration in Michigan.
-Key definitions include "convicted," which specifies various circumstances under which an individual is considered convicted, including exclusions for expunged convictions and certain juvenile adjudications.
-The bill also defines "custodial authority," outlining the relationships and positions of authority that may apply in cases of sexual offenses, and introduces terms such as "indigent," "internet identifier," and "institution of higher education."
+Key definitions include "convicted," which specifies various circumstances under which an individual is considered convicted, including judgments from courts with jurisdiction over criminal offenses and exclusions for expunged convictions.
+The bill also defines "custodial authority," detailing the relationships and positions that may constitute authority over a victim, such as familial relationships, positions of authority in educational settings, and roles within the Department of Corrections.

 Statutes affected: